Relax Evolution Strategy

 provider governance LIMITED_LIFETIME_GUARANTEE

-The Evolution Patterns on the MAP website list real-world known uses of the patterns (and related changes over time).
+The online versions of the Evolution Patterns list real-world known uses of the patterns (and related changes over time).

 Hints and Pitfalls to Avoid